 When you need a palette that fits in your pocket, look to the Tirra Lirra Mini Watercolour Palette!
 This listing is for a mini paint palette measuring 3 5/8" x 2 1/4" x 1/4" on the outside.
-There are fourteen small pans measuring 27 mm x 13 mm.
+There are 6 small pans measuring 27 mm x 13 mm and 2 large pans.
 These cling to a magnet, so colours can be reorganized or even replaced with a different pan quite easily.

 The outer is brass and the inner pans are tin-plated steel.
 These small pans -will- rust if left immersed in water, so they must be kept dry and clean after use.